 - Your vision and mission: This will help dictate the type of the content you produce.
 For example, my blog is all about helping fellow bloggers (like you) become more successful in turning their interests into a profitable online business.

 For more, be sure to read my detailed guide: How to Start a Blog (and Make Money) to get all of the basic foundations squared away on your blog—before switching over to the traffic driving and revenue generating aspects of your blog business plan.
+And be sure to peek at these blog examples to see how successful blogs operate today.

 Last year alone, my blog brought in over 4.4 Million readers—and it’s the helpful content I’ve provided for those readers that has helped me to generate in excess of $50,000/mo during some months of the year (through a combination of the many different ways I make money blogging).